Item configuration in Angular Toolbar component

 suffixIcon Defines the class used to specify an icon for the button.
 The icon is positioned after the text if text is available.
 If both prefixIcon and suffixIcon are specified, only prefixIcon is considered.

-width Used to set the width of the button.
+width Sets the width of the button.

 align Specifies the location for aligning Toolbar items.